uwetom/media-production-worksheets/ar/AR - face.md

-# Unity AR - face tracking
+# test Unity AR - face tracking

 This Worksheet will guide you through creating a Augmented reality(AR) face tracking Unity project and deploying it to an Android devices.